 But the Cambrian explosion marked the first time in Earth’s timeline that we could observe fossils.
-For example, fossils include exoskeletons and shells from this period.
+So suddenly, we could observe fossils, exoskeletons, and shells from this period.

 During the Cambrian period, there was an abundance of eukaryotic organisms that swam in the oceans.
-For example, trilobites, brachiopods and gastropods made their first appearance.
+Ocean life started as sparse and simple.
+For example, Then, there was a colossal amount of life forms that made their first appearance:

 What sparked life to evolve during the Cambrian explosion that lasted over 20 million years?
 The main catalyst is believed to be a shift in ocean chemistry.

 As calcium and magnesium levels in prehistoric oceans changed, so did the species that took residence.
-For example, organisms developed calcified body parts, flexible limbs and eyes.
+For example, organisms developed:

 The Cambrian period was a time of prosperity in the oceans.
 As revolutions of life sprung out, it was only followed by catastrophic extinction.

 Earth has experienced 5 mass extinctions.
 More than 99% of species that existed are now extinct.
 No matter how far back you look, nature has found its way to reshuffle the deck.
 Cambrian life is no exception.

 For example, ocean/atmosphere chemistry, climate change, volcanic activity, and meteor/asteroid impacts have all caused fatal consequences for life on the planet.